 Registration Advisory Committee

 The Registration Advisory Committee, established by the Board, advises the Board on registration policies and procedures for Nurse Practitioners and Registered Nursed in the Yukon.
 YRNA staff may also call on the Registration Advisory Committee for ad-hoc advice on applications for registration or licensing that have complications not contemplated in policy and outside staff expertise.

 The Registration Advisory Committee consists of three YRNA registrants appointed by the Board as well as the Registrar.

 The Nurse Practice Committee, established by the Board, acts on request of the Board and with YRNA staff to consider and make recommendations to the Board on policy matters related to nursing practice.
 This may include recommendations on legislation, bylaws and standards of practice related to RN and NP practice.

-The Nursing Practice Committee is composed of five registrants drawn from a variety of practice areas and contexts.
+The Nursing Practice Committee is composed of seven registrants drawn from a variety of practice areas and contexts.

 Nurse Practitioner Advisory Committee

 The Nurse Practitioner Advisory Committee, established in the Act is a multi-disciplinary committee formed to provide recommendations to the Board regarding the scope of practice for Nurse Practitioners.